ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/priority-tier.md

 ### `priority_gpu` Partitions

-To avoid unexpected costs due to the Service Unit differences between A100 GPUs and A5000 GPUs, jobs submitted to a `priority_gpu` partition must specify a GPU type.
-For example:
+To avoid unexpected costs due to the Service Unit differences between A100 GPUs and A5000 GPUs, we strongly recommend being specific about the GPU model if any job submissions.

 ```
 #SBATCH --gpus=a100:1
 ```

-Jobs submitted without a specific gpu type (such as `--gpu=1`) will be rejected.

 ### Fairshare and Concurrent Utilization Limits